JerryChen97/DifferentialEquation/README.tex.md

 We can consider testing and comparing different initial conditions and different algorithms (if existing) with each other.
 Due to `Julia`'s support for meta-programming, this might be not difficult to implement.

+As for the resolution tests, we tested at 4 different resolutions: $N_t=N_x=N=10,100,1000,10000$.
+Most of them passed the `0.01` criteria, but random generator and gaussian functions usually fail at $N=10$.

 ### More Plots
 Current plots are stored in the `test/` folder